-If applicable, a holder of shares may at any time switch all or some of his shares ("Old Shares") in a sub-fund ((if the fund were an umbrella scheme) for shares of another sub-fund ("New Shares").
+If applicable, a holder of Shares may at any time switch all or some of their Shares ("Old Shares") in a sub-fund ((if the fund were an umbrella scheme) for Shares of another sub-fund ("New Shares").
 The number of New Shares issued will be determined by reference to the respective prices of New Shares and Old Shares at the Valuation Point applicable at the time the Old Shares are repurchased and the New Shares are issued.

-Switching may be effected by writing to the Administrator, at the address set out in Appendix 7.
-The shareholder may be required to complete a switching form (which, in the case of joint shareholders must be signed by all the joint holders).
-A switching shareholder must be eligible to hold the shares into which the switch is to be made.
+Switching may be effected by writing to the Administrator, at the address set out in Appendix 9.
+The Shareholder may be required to complete a switching form (which, in the case of joint Shareholders must be signed by all the joint holders).
+A switching Shareholder must be eligible to hold the Shares into which the switch is to be made.